 This critter is really amazing looking with bright colors, splashy markings, and dangerous spikes.
 In this article, we will describe the Saddleback caterpillar garden pest and provide information to help you avoid it and deal with it.
 Read on to learn more.

 Recognition Is Key – Identifying The Saddleback Caterpillar

-It is important correctly identify stinging caterpillars, because saddleback caterpillar stings hurt, and to know where to look for them.
+It is important to correctly identify stinging caterpillars, because saddleback caterpillar stings hurt, and to know where to look for them.
 Because of so many different types, their locations and activities vary greatly.

 Some types of stinging caterpillars stay in clusters and are easy to see, but others are solitary.
-Some eat only one kind of plant, so you always know where to find them.
+Some eat only one kind of plant or leaves, so you always know where to find them.
 Others range far and wide and eat all sorts of things.

 Exactly What Do Saddlebacks Look Like?

 Species of saddleback caterpillars are about an inch long, and extremely brightly colored.
-The body is purplish brown with rosy pink tufts projecting from the sides and long, tufted horns of hairs in the front and rear.
+The body is purplish brown with rosy pink tufts projecting from the sides and long, tufted horns of urticating hairs in the front and rear.

 The critter wears a fluorescent green “saddle” with a sporty white stripe along the bottom edge and a dark brown or purple circle, edged in white in the center of the back.
 There are also a few little white and yellow spots scattered about on the purple background of the body.

-Saddleback caterpillars are fairly easy to spot because they are so brightly colored.
-This is a good thing because their caterpillar sting is extremely painful.
+Packsaddle caterpillars are fairly easy to spot because they are so brightly colored.
+This is a good thing because the saddleback caterpillar sting is extremely painful.
 You will find them throughout the eastern United States during the late summer and into the autumn.